 "Within the space of stillness is a field of infinite possibilities.
 In this space we are whole and we can experience the fullness of everything that has been or will ever be.
 In this stillness, we sometimes feel alone, even in the presence of those who are closest to us.
 Mystics call this the 'dark night of the soul' and the moment that precedes an incredible breakthrough or enlightening experience."

-Create Holiday Discounts in your Business: Offer some special holiday discounts and turn your business services or products into a possible gift for others to purchase for friends and family, even if it wouldn't normally be seen as a gift.
-Use your creativity and playfulness in this one and remember to stay merry and mindful as you "sell" your holiday gifts with loved ones, your friends and community.
+Offer some special holiday discounts and turn your business services or products into a possible gift for others to purchase for friends and family, even if it wouldn't normally be seen as a gift.
+Use your creativity and playfulness in this one and remember to stay merry and mindful as you "sell" or share your holiday gifts with loved ones, your friends and community.

 I hope this has inspired you to introduce some merry mindfulness into your holiday season!
 If you have any questions or feedback on this article, please leave a comment in the comments section below.
 I'd love to hear from you!

-Please also share this article with your friends and followers if you'd like to share this gift of merry mindfulness with them, by clicking the buttons below.
+Please also share this article with your friends and followers and share these gifts of how to stay merry and mindful.